 Augusta National’s 18 holes are named after the beautifully nurtured trees and flowers that adorn them.
 Beginning with Tea Olive and ending with Holly, here is our description of every hole, complemented by playing tips from a man who has played the course more than any other European golfer, Bernhard Langer.

-The US Masters champion of 1985 and 1993, Germany’s Langer made his Augusta debut in 1982 and he will be making his 35th Masters appearance this year.
-Among European golfers, only Sandy Lyle has appeared in more Masters tournaments (36 up to 2017) although Langer, 60, has made more cuts and played more Masters rounds.
+The US Masters champion of 1985 and 1993, Germany’s Langer made his Augusta debut in 1982 and he will be making his 37th Masters appearance in 2020.

 Bernhard Langer is a Mercedes-Benz brand ambassador.
 Mercedes-Benz is a Global Sponsor of The Masters